-Tip: As you roll, try rotating your legs in and out from the hips – this will allow you to hit your hamstrings more thoroughly.
+Tip: As you roll, try rotating your legs in and out from your hips — this will allow you to hit your hamstrings more thoroughly.

 Start: Sit on the floor with the roller underneath your calves.
-Place your hands on the floor behind you and raise your butt off the floor – all of your body weight should be on your hands and the roller.
+Place your hands on the floor behind you and raise your butt off the floor — all your bodyweight should be on your hands and the roller.

 Roll: Slowly roll forward and back to move the roller up and down from just below your knees to above your ankles.